fooof-tools/fooof/README.md

 `$ pip install fooof[plot]`

-If you want to include the requirement for running the test suite, install as:

-`pip install fooof[tests]`

-If you want to install fooof with all optional dependencies, install as:

-`pip install fooof[all]`

 ## Development Branch

 To get the lastest, development version, you can get the code using git: